jgyy/symfony-2-sql/README.md

 - Use only SQL for making calls to the database
 - For the request of information from the database, make sure to use join, condition, sort.
 If one is missing, no points will be given for this exercise!
 - Add validations for parameters of the request

+## Exercise 12: ORM - Request with join, sort and condition

+Turn-in directory: `ex12/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+As you may already thought, since the last exercise represents an important part of a web application, the requirements of this exercise are based on the same idea.
+The big difference is that, this time, you will have to use only ORM methods for achieving the required result.

+In addition to the requirements of the last exercise, the following ideas have to be respected:

+- Work within the default application bundle
+- You can use the entities created in exercise 09, with one-to-one relationships between them
+- Make sure to create special repository queries for fetching desired information
+- Add validations for the parameters of the request

+## Exercise 13: ORM - Complete CRUD operations

+Turn-in directory: `ex13/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+Good job, you're almost at the end of this day.
+But, before you finish it, you will do two cool exercises.
+This exercise will reflect all the knowledge you gained by solving the previous exercises.
+The main idea is to implement all the operations represented in CRUD, using only ORM commands.

+The requirements that have to be met for this exercise are the following:

+- Work within the default application bundle
+- Create a new entity of Employee type, which will respect the following structure:
+  - id - integer
+  - firstname - string
+  - lastname - string
+  - email - string
+  - birthdate - datetime
+  - active - boolean
+  - employed_since - datetime
+  - employed_until - datetime
+  - hours - ENUM (8,6,4)
+  - salary - integer
+  - position - ENUM(manager, account_manager, qa_manager, dev_manager, ceo, coo, backend_dev, frontend_dev, qa_tester)
+- Create a one-to-many relationship between Employee entity and itself, representing the manager of an employee (each employee should have a manager - a person responsible)
+- Implement a read endpoint, edit endpoint, delete endpoint and creation endpoint for the Employee entity
+- The form for creating/editing an entity should contain different types of validations, based on the field type (ensure that some of them are required, unique, email has correct format, etc)
+- Success/error messages should be created for each operation
+- The application should not crash when requests are not correct (eg: deleting inexistent information, trying to insert duplicates, etc)

+## Exercise 14: SQL - Functional injections

+Turn-in directory: `ex14/`
+Files to turn in: Files and folder from your application
+Allowed functions: All methods

+As promised, this is the last exercise of this day, but it will be one of the most interesting.
+Maybe you have heard of the term SQL injection, but you never tried to create one.
+This exercise will prove the vulnerability of SQL and HTML forms without validations inside a website.
+An SQL injection represents a technique used to attack websites and run different SQL queries (get specific field values, change information, drop information, drop database) over the database, using unprotected form fields.

+For this exercise, the following requirements have to be met:

+- Work within the default application bundle
+- Create a controller method which will insert a new table into the database, if the table does not exist already
+- The table status should be reflected in the webpage using a specific message ("Table exists" vs "Table does not exist")
+- Create an HTML form in a webpage, mapped to a controller action, to insert information into the database
+- Add a functional SQL injection using Javascript, on the form submit event
+- The result of the SQL injection should be visible in the homepage or, if altering of information is done, the result should be visible in a listing of the database information

+## Submission and peer-evaluation

+Turn in your assignment in your Git repository as usual.
+Only the work inside your repository will be evaluated during the defense.
+Don't hesitate to double check the names of your folders and files to ensure they are correct.

+The evaluation process will happen on the computer of the evaluated group.